TechnionTDK/jbs-json23plet/README.md

       ./json23plet.sh -b
 and maven will run the tests.<br/>
-If you wish only to run the tests pleses see this [guid](http://junit.sourceforge.net/doc/faq/faq.htm#running_4)
+If you wish only to run the tests pleses see this [guide](http://junit.sourceforge.net/doc/faq/faq.htm#running_4)

+## Devlopment enviorment
+It's prefered to devolpe and use the tool on a Linux machine where you can run the tool through the command line.<br\>
+Working on windows requires an IDE.

+### Devloping with an IDE
+It's recommeded to use [IntelliJ IDEA](https://www.jetbrains.com/idea/) and our guide will focus on it.

+### Getting started with Intellij
+* *Clone the repository*<br/>
+     Go to File->New->Project From Version Control->GitHub, Fill `git@github.com:TechnionTDK/jbs-json23plet.git` in the repository field and click on `Clone`.<br/>

+* *Configure tool arguments*<br/>
+     1. Right click on src/main/java->Mark Directory as->Sources Root
+     1. Build The project
+     1. Right click on src/main/java/Json23plet.java->Create 'Json23plet.main()' and configure the tool arguments
+     1. Run or Debug the tool

 ## Development and maintenance
 In this section we will review the code components for future maintenance.<br/>